Project-MONAI/monai-deploy-app-sdk/README.md

 pip install monai-deploy-app-sdk  # '--pre' to install a pre-release version.
 ```

-Please also note the following system requirements:
-- Ubuntu 22.04 on X86-64 is required, as this is the only X86 platform that the underlying Holoscan SDK has been tested to support as of now.
+### Prerequisites

+- This SDK depends on [NVIDIA Holoscan SDK](https://pypi.org/project/holoscan/) for its core implementation as well as its CLI, hence inherits its prerequisites, e.g. Ubuntu 22.04 with glibc 2.35 on X86-64 and NVIDIA dGPU drivers version 535 or above.
-- [CUDA 12](https://developer.nvidia.com/cuda-12-0-0-download-archive) is required along with a supported NVIDIA GPU with at least 8GB of video RAM.
-If AI inference is not used in the example application and a GPU is not installed, at least [CUDA 12 runtime](https://pypi.org/project/nvidia-cuda-runtime-cu12/) is required, as this is one of the requirements of Holoscan SDK, in addition, the `LIB_LIBRARY_PATH` must be set to include the installed shared library, e.g. in a Python 3.8 env, ```export LD_LIBRARY_PATH=`pwd`/.venv/lib/python3.8/site-packages/nvidia/cuda_runtime/lib:$LD_LIBRARY_PATH```
+- [CUDA 12.2](https://developer.nvidia.com/cuda-12-2-0-download-archive) or above is required along with a supported NVIDIA GPU with at least 8GB of video RAM.
+- If inference is not used in an example application and a GPU is not installed, at least [CUDA 12 runtime](https://pypi.org/project/nvidia-cuda-runtime-cu12/) is required, as this is one of the requirements of Holoscan SDK.
+In addition, the `LIB_LIBRARY_PATH` must be set to include the installed shared library, e.g. in a Python 3.10 env, ```export LD_LIBRARY_PATH=`pwd`/.venv/lib/python3.10/site-packages/nvidia/cuda_runtime/lib:$LD_LIBRARY_PATH```
+- Python: 3.9 to 3.12

 ## Getting Started